Data Centers in Antwerp

 Antwerp benefits from Belgium’s diversified energy strategy, providing the stability required for 24/7 industrial operations.

 Power Grid Reliability: The grid is well-engineered and relies on a mix of approximately 40% nuclear and 30% renewable sources.
-This diversified generation provides resilient, multi-substation support for the city’s major data center corridors.
+This diversified generation provides resilient, multi-substation support for the major data center corridors, ensuring that port-side operations remain online even during peak regional demand.

 Market Access, Business & Tax Climate